Volley-Freak/guessing-game/README.md

 # GuessingGame
 <h2>OVERVIEW</h2>
-This is a basic Web Text-Based Game.
+A basic Web Text-Based Game of Guessing a number between 1 to 10.

 <h3>Languages Used</h3>
 We have used basic HTML, CSS, Javascript.